-Escaping Groundhog Day Management – Part I
+Escaping Groundhog Day Management – Part IV (Focus)

 Groundhog Day is a funny movie worth watching, but I must admit it would seem even funnier if it didn’t sound so much like life inside some small businesses